sugi-juku/get-tension/README.md

 1. I got fundamental frequency from sound using FFT.
 1. I tried to let AI learn training data using scikit-learn Linear Regression.
 1. I tried to design good classes.
-1. CUI version was working on Mac OS X Python 2.7.16.
+1. CUI version worked on Mac OS X Python 2.7.16.
 1. I tried to add GUI using tkinter.
-1. GUI version was working on Mac OS X Python 2.7.16.
+1. GUI version worked on Mac OS X Python 2.7.16.
-1. Mac OS X Python 3.7.7 was supported.
+1. It worked on Mac OS X Python 3.7.7.
-1. Ubuntu Python was tested.
+1. It worked on Ubuntu Python.

 I\'m both a stringer and a programmer.
 I used to develop web applications often with PHP.